drshahizan/computer-system/exercise/mcq/mcq1.md

 ## Multiple-choice questions

-1. **Which of the following is NOT a class of computer according to the diagram?**
+1. **Which category of computers focuses on high-performance computing and scientific simulations?**
    - A) Personal Computers (PCs)
-   - B) Mainframe Computers
+   - B) Servers
-   - C) Mobile Devices
+   - C) Supercomputers
-   - D) Embedded Systems
+   - D) Mobile Devices

 2. **Which component in computer architecture is responsible for executing arithmetic and logical operations?**
    - A) Memory Hierarchy